Best Area Rug of 2020

 The Feraghan/New City Isfahan Persian, nuLOOM Moroccan Blythe, and Safavieh Milan Shag also stand out as above-average when it comes to durability.
 All three of these rugs are solidly constructed with well-defined edges, quality materials, and minimal shedding.
 However, the Isfahan Persian and Moroccan Blythe both have some minor challenges laying flat, requiring more work than average, creating a tripping hazard in the meantime.
 The Unique Loom Solo Solid Shag is distinctive as well, with two thick ribbons of durable material running down each side to help keep it from getting beaten up by constant tripping.

 While we don't typically like to highlight poor performers, sometimes one performs so poorly that we feel obligated to mention it.
 In this case, the Lochas Ultra Soft exceeded our expectations — in a bad way.
 This rug let us down in just about every category across the board.
 Its spongy interior provides no actual support, just squishing flat with even a small amount of weight on it.
 Its fuzzy top is synthetically smooth to the point of being almost slippery, it is extremely difficult to clean, and the thin, hair-like fibers shed uncommonly easily and quickly spread themselves throughout the entire house.
-As much as we wanted to like this fuzzy, floppy rug, we just… don't.
+As much as we wanted to like this fuzzy, floppy rug, its shortcomings were just too many for us to be impressed.

 Finding the perfect area rug to fit your home isn't as simple as just picking a pretty pattern.
 We dove into the nitty-gritty of what makes a rug worth your money.
 No matter what vibe you're trying to bring or space you need to fill, we've done the work to find the ideal rug to suit your requirements.